 Support Stress Reduction and Relaxation

 - Consider spaces for relaxation and playfulness.

-Increasingly, compatible and packaged building components are available on the U.S. market that meet these goals.
+Increasingly, compatible and packaged building components are available in the marketplace that meet these goals.
 Several vendors market systems comprising raised floors, plug and play wire management components, and demountable wall systems as a single package.